Spocket Review: A No-BS Look at This Dropshipping Platform

 Is Spocket legit?

 Yes, Spocket is a legitimate dropshipping platform used by over 60,000 store owners.
-They've been operating since 2017 and have a strong reputation overall, though some users report billing issues that are worth watching out for.
+They've been operating recent years and have a strong reputation overall, though some users report billing issues that are worth watching out for.

 Does Spocket have a free plan?